How to Start a Bike Rental Business

 Step 4: Select your Location

 Your location is critical to the success of the business.
-You need to be in an area where tourists frequent and near hotels and other attractions.
-You may even be able to partner with a hotel to rent your bikes from their location.
+You need to be located in an area where tourists frequent, such as near hotels and other tourist attractions.
+You may even be able to partner with a hotel to rent bikes from their location.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits

-Additionally, there will be general business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.
+Additionally, there will be general small business licenses and permits your business may need, such as a business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a bike rental business is another.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.